massimoaria/bibliometrix/vignettes/bibliometrix-vignette.utf8.md

 * **Degree centralization** is the normalized degree of the overall network;

-* **Closeness centralization** is the normalized inverse of the vertex’s average geodesic distance to others in the network;
+* **Closeness centralization** is the normalized inverse of the vertexâ€™s average geodesic distance to others in the network;

 * **Eigenvector centralization** is the first eigenvector of the graph matrix;